DimEvil/tutorial-qgis-maxent/README.md

   - start new project
   - choose file downloaded with GBIF
-  - remove unneeded columns (All except scientificName, decimalLatitude, decimalLongitude)
+  - remove unneeded columns (All except scientificName, decimalLatitude, decimalLongitude) -in Column All, choose Re-order/Remove Columns
+    -or remove every column manually
   - clean scientificName (only genus an speciesname needed)
   - export data as csv file